ablab/spades/assembler/src/projects/spaligner/README.md

               -g assembly_graph.gfa \    # gfa-file with assembly graph
               -k 77 \                    # graph K-mer size
               -s pacbio_reads.fastq.gz \ # sequences to align in fasta/fastq formats
-              -t 8                       # number of threads
+              -t 8                       # number of threads, 8 by default

 By default, spaligner_config.yaml will be installed into /usr/share/spaligner/ or can be found in assembler/projects/spaligner/.